-Golfers over 75 may enter s separate competition.
-Players in this category should be over 75 on 1st January in the year of the Tournament and have a handicap not exceeding 28 but only 24 strokes will be allowed.
+Golfers over 75 may enter a separate competition.
+Players in this category should be over 75 on the day of the Tournament and have a handicap not exceeding 28 but only 24 strokes will be allowed.
 They will normally play over the same course and dates as the LCGT but from Yellow tees.
 This category will normally include Lucifers of the same age.

 Players must provide a valid paper or digital World Handicap Index taken from the secure area of their home club’s website.

 The Tournament is generally held each year at the beginning of July during the week immediately preceding The Open Championship.
 It is open to amateur male golfers aged 18 or over with a handicap of 18 or less from a golf club in the Commonwealth or Overseas Territories.
 Entries are generally limited to 100 competitors.
 The Tournament is Stableford off full handicap played over 36 holes on consecutive days at two challenging heathland and heather courses close to London.